osmosis-labs/.github/profile/README.md

 # Osmosis Labs

-Repositories for the Osmosis AMM and tooling for Cosmos.
+Repositories for the Osmosis blockchain and tooling for Cosmos.

 The Osmosis blockchain is a decentralized network, ran by 100+ validators and full nodes, with many front-ends and development teams on it.